alexander-kastil/angular-basics/labs/L6-reactive-signal-store/readme.md

     ng g c food/food-edit
     ```

 2.  **Implement `FoodListComponent`:**  The `FoodListComponent` is implemented to display a list of food items using a Material table.
-It receives food items through the `@Input` decorator and emits an event when a food item is selected.
+It receives food items through the `input` and emits an event when a food item is selected using the `output`.

     ```typescript
     @Component({